Galileo88/Galileos-Planet-Pack/README.md

 # Changelog:
 ## v1.5.0

-* The new sun curves (introduced in Kopernicus 1.3.0-5) have been added to Ciro and Grannus, curing the infinite multiple starlight problem.
+* The new sun curves have been added to Ciro and Grannus, curing the infinite multiple starlight problem.
+(Bodies get darker the further away they are)

 * Nero's precession has been removed.
 There's no more perciveable wobble in the planet.

   * Nero's four moons are all now inclined in concert with the rings.
 See updated dV map in the download.
-KSPedia has not been updated.

   * Nero has two new moonlets: Agrippina and Julia.
 This could be game-breaking.

+* Updated KSPedia.

-* GPP now alerts the player if GPP_Textures is misplaced or missing.
+* GPP now alerts the player if GPP_Textures are misplaced or missing.

 * Preliminary support (Planet Challenge settings) for Station Science Continued.

 * Planet texture updates.
+Be sure to download the latest.

 * GPP Secondary now handles visual packs.
 At minimum, SVE, GPP_Clouds, and sunflares for Stock + GPP work seamlessly.

-* Reduced settings in Strategia.
-(Needs clarification)
+* Strategia "Private Sector" strategy is less cheaty, but still plentyful in rewards.

-* (WIP) OPM_Galileo will populate Grannus SOI.
+* OPM_Galileo can populate Grannus SOI. (https://github.com/Galileo88/OPM_Galileo/releases)

 * Added resource setup for Far Future Technologies.

+* Rescale! now properly places Kerbal Konstructs statics when using Sigma Dimensions to.

 ## Known Issues
 * The following bodies no longer have volumetric clouds (including sand storms) due to a bug with scatterer causing them to turn black.
 They will return:

-  * Catullus, Gratian and Augustus.
+  * Catullus
+  * Augustus and Gratian have an alternate particle effect in lieu.

 * Clouds do not show up in main menu.
-Just a small bug with Kopernicus. not a big deal.
+Just a small bug with EVE and Kopernicus.
+Not a big deal.
 Nothing is broken.

 * Scatterer does not show in main menu.
 Again, normal.
 Nothing is broken.

 * Sometimes KSC will appear flooded.
 This is normal and also because of Scatterer.
 Nothing is broken.
+A quick scene change will fix this.

 * Running game in dx11 causes terrain textures to be pinstriped.

 * Orbit lines jump around when zoomed out to outer planets in map view and tracking station.
 It's stock bug made more noticeable by Kopernicus

-* Kerbal Konstructs/KSC++ do not scale with Sigma Dimensions.
-Statics spread apart.
-A fix is coming.

 * Kerbalism does not support multiple stars.
 Solar panels will not work around Grannus.
 It is not up to us to fix that.

-* All terrain scatter (scenery like trees and rocks) is not working due to a bug in Kopernicus.
-When the next version of Kopernicus is released, it will fix this issue.

 ## Bundled Licenses